jinlab-imvr/Deform3DGS/README.md

 ## Acknowledgements
 This repo borrows some source code from [EndoGaussian](https://github.com/yifliu3/EndoGaussian/tree/master), [4DGS](https://github.com/hustvl/4DGaussians), [depth-diff-gaussian-rasterizer](https://github.com/ingra14m/depth-diff-gaussian-rasterization), [3DGS](https://github.com/graphdeco-inria/gaussian-splatting), and [EndoNeRF](https://github.com/med-air/EndoNeRF).
 We would like to acknowledge these great prior literatures for inspiring our work.

-Huge thanks to [EndoGaussian](https://github.com/yifliu3/EndoGaussian/tree/master) for their great and timely effort in releasing the framework adapting Gaussian Splatting into surgical scene.
+Thanks to [EndoGaussian](https://github.com/yifliu3/EndoGaussian/tree/master) for their great and timely effort in releasing the framework adapting Gaussian Splatting into surgical scene.

 ## Citation